 Our Babies, Ourselves by Meredith Small

 The Meredith Small article on “Our Babies, Ourselves” reprinted in Applying Anthropology: An Introductory Reader can be a useful follow-up to Body Ritual among the Nacirema.
 The “Our Babies, Ourselves” article is a very short version of Meredith Small’s book by the same name, Our Babies, Ourselves: How Biology and Culture Shape the Way We Parent.
-Small also blogs at The Anthropology of Everyday Life.

 The most obvious first lesson, which follows naturally from Horace Miner’s Nacirema article, is about how many different ways there are to raise children.
 Everyone is a little bit ethnocentric about babies.
 The Gusii mothers are appalled at our babycare behavior, just as we might wonder about their baby-raising.
 As Jared Diamond asked in 2012, What Can We Learn from Traditional Societies?
 Certainly one lesson is about closeness and quick attention to crying.
 Diamond concludes, “the prompt responses of hunter-gatherer parents to infants crying do not consistently lead to children who end up conspicuously lacking in autonomy and self-reliance and other virtues.”
 Diamond in fact lauds what he glimpses as a greater autonomy and self-reliance.